How to Use the A.C.T.

 They may also refer back to the form to make sure they’ve answered your questions and explained the next steps clearly.

-After the appointment, you can take your A.C.T. form home with any added notes—or leave it with your healthcare provider if they want to keep a copy (this is your choice).
+After the appointment, you can take your A.C.T. form home with any added notes if this is helpful.

 Tips:

-- You can use the A.C.T. for any type of primary care appointment—routine check-ups, new concerns, or follow-ups.
+• You can use the A.C.T. for any type of primary care appointment (e.g.—routine check-ups, new concerns, or follow-ups).